vectara/vectara-docs/www/docs/api-reference/admin-apis/manage-users/list-users.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The List Users endpoint lets you list all users on your team and also their corpus access and customer-level authorizations.
+The List Users API lets you list all users on your team and also their corpus access and customer-level authorizations.

 Other activities such as adding, deleting, enabling, disabling, resetting